hd77alu/techmap/README.md

    ```

 6. **Serve the frontend**
-   The backend serves static files from `../frontend`.
    Open your browser at `http://localhost:3000`.

 ---